If you’re looking for me, you’re in the right place.

 Jonathon helped lead a team that won two Webby Awards for The Nature Conservancy in 2009.
-He recently completed a master’s degree in Information Management from the University of Washington.
-Previously, Jonathon served as a Peace Corps Volunteer in Burkina Faso, West Africa where he worked on rural public health issues.
+He served as a Peace Corps Volunteer in Burkina Faso, West Africa where he worked on rural public health issues from 1999-2000.

 Photos of Jonathon Colman